 The study of marketing concepts and tools for not-for-profit institutions.
 Topics include marketing research, conducting a marketing audit, communication strategy, publicity, development and philanthropy.
 A field project and case analyses are required.
-Prerequisite: MKTG310.
+Prerequisite: MKTG310 or permission of instructor.